maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 The `streaming mode` is recommended for performance, decisions are updated every 60 sec by default and that's the only communication between Traefik and Crowdsec.
 Every request that happens hits the cache for quick decisions.

-The cache can be local to Traefik using the filesystem, or a separate redis instance.
+The cache can be local to Traefik using the filesystem, or a separate Redis instance.
-Support for Redis is currently in beta (requires version 7.0.X of redis).
+Support for Redis is currently in beta (requires version 7.0.X of Redis).

 ## Usage